The Bobby Edd Penson Fund

 - In foster care or aged out of foster care in Arizona, ages 18 years up until the youth’s 21st birthday

-- Enrolled at university/college, community college or a vocational program
+- Enrolled in college or a vocational program

 Current employment is preferred when considering requests.